Skip to main content

 8. Schedule AC Maintenance Before Summer

-A well-maintained AC system runs 15–20% more efficiently than a neglected one.
-Spring maintenance includes cleaning the evaporator coil, checking refrigerant levels, testing electrical connections, clearing the condensate drain, and calibrating the thermostat.
+A well-maintained AC system is more likely to run efficiently than a neglected one.
+Spring maintenance includes checking filters and airflow, inspecting coils, testing electrical connections, clearing the condensate drain, and verifying refrigerant charge when symptoms or measurements call for it.
 Catching a low refrigerant charge or a failing capacitor before the July heat wave prevents both discomfort and higher energy bills.

 9. Avoid Heat-Generating Activities During Peak Hours